ystia/yorc-a4c-plugin/documentation/policies.rst

 Applying HTTP Monitoring policy on a web application
 ----------------------------------------------------

-This chapter presents how to apply an HTTP Monitoring policy on a web application in order to be inform when the web server is down.
+This chapter presents how to apply an HTTP Monitoring policy on a web application in order to be informed when the web server is down.

 This can be done with ``yorc.policies.monitoring.HTTPMonitoring`` on any location.

-Valid target for applying ``yorc.policies.monitoring.HTTPMonitoring`` is ``tosca.nodes.SoftwareComponent`` .
+A valid target type for applying ``yorc.policies.monitoring.HTTPMonitoring`` is ``tosca.nodes.SoftwareComponent`` .

 Only one monitoring policy can be applied on a node template instance.